github-fun/commands/README.md

 #### Windows: common text editor is notepad
 `> touch question.txt`

+Use `$ git status` to check the status of your new file.

 ### Step 2.1 Tracking the file with git
 `$ git add question.txt`
+ Use `$ git status` to check the status of your file again.
+What is different?

+### Step 2.2 Committing changes
+`$ git commit -am "added question.txt file"`
+Tip: `-am ` allows you to specify a commit message.
+The commit message should be short and descriptive about the purpose of the commit or what you changed.

 ## Working with branches